zschzen/zschzen.github.io/_posts/PROJECTS/2024-02-18-chip0u-interpreter.md

 If you are interested in building your own CHIP8 interpreter, I recommend that you start by reading the documentation of CHIP8, which is available on the internet.
 Then, you can search for the source code of other interpreters, which can be found on GitHub, and study how they are implemented.
 Finally, you can try to implement your own interpreter, using the knowledge you have acquired, and the tools you have at your disposal.

+- CHIP-8 [Reference] is really useful to understand the instructions and the architecture of the CHIP-8.
-For a guide, I recommend the Tobias V. Langhoff blog: [Guide to making a CHIP-8 emulator] The next repo contains a lot of references and a very good guide to start your own interpreter: [Awesome CHIP-8]
+- For a guide, I recommend the Tobias V. Langhoff blog: [Guide to making a CHIP-8 emulator]
+- The next repo contains a lot of references and a very good guide to start your own interpreter: [Awesome CHIP-8]

 ## Checkout my CHIP-8 interpreter